bkleinen/bkleinen.github.io/classes/ws2021/networks/index.md

 ## Content and Textbook

-We will use
+The class will be based on the Textbook

 Kurose, James F; Ross, Keith W.: Computer Networking.
 A Top-Down Approach, 8th ed., Pearson Global Editions, Harlow UK, 2021.
 ISBN: 978-1-292-40546-9

-as the Textbook for this class, and work through chapters 1-6.
-Accordingly, the content of this class will be:
+We'll follow the books top-down approach - starting from applications like email and the web down to the physical network layer:

 - Computer Networks and the Internet
 - Application Layer